New Democratic Senate Leader Vows To Hold 'Donald Trump's Feet To The Fire'

 Schumer hasn't quite moved into his suite of Capitol offices.
 Boxes are heaped in corridors and naked hooks poke from the walls of Schumer's ornate chambers on the second floor.
 Just outside the windows is the inaugural podium being built and beyond it, the National Mall.

-Inside, among the clutter, the new Senate minority leader is wasting no time defending Democratic policies and programs from the incoming administration and its congressional allies, even if he has less leverage than he had hoped to have.
+Inside, amid the clutter, the new Senate minority leader is wasting no time defending Democratic policies and programs from the incoming administration and its congressional allies, even if he has less leverage than he had hoped to have.

 Schumer hinted at the Democrats' relatively weak position, as Republicans move quickly to repeal Obamacare.
 He repeatedly said Democrats would not cooperate with any Affordable Care Act replacement if the GOP pushes ahead with repeal, but then allowed that "there might be a thing or two" in competing Republican plans he finds appealing.